 To guide us in achieving our vision, we have organized our work into three community outcomes: Healthy Living, Health Coverage and Health Care.
 In 2014, the Foundation announced changes to our long-term goals, strategies, grantmaking approach and evaluation model.
 Read more about the changes.

-- In Healthy Living, our focus is on ensuring that every child in Colorado has the opportunity to eat healthy and engage in physical activity.
+- In Healthy Living, our focus is to ensure every kid in Colorado has the opportunity to eat healthy and engage in physical activity.

 How We Work

 We use our core tools as a foundation to meet our mission, including:

 - Grantmaking: We provide support to organizations whose work is aligned with our goals and strategies.
 Read more.